How to use the INDIRECT function of Excel?

 Reference of cell in a worksheet

-The detail of the reference is
+The details of the reference are

-• First position the Sheet Name
+• First, position the Sheet Name

 • The second information, the exclamation mark sign, splits the sheet name and the reference of the cell